 championships a week ago, Bob was working towards competing in the

 Nationals.
 After his shift at the Y, he was doing laps when he suffered a

 On the speedway stock market scene last week two of the three speedway

-The big teams sponsor's stocks had a banner week.
-McDonalds Corp went up
+the big team sponsors had a positive week.
+McDonalds Corp went up 2.47 to

 On the tube this coming week:

 Wednesday, April 15

 6:00 PM, NASCAR Race Hub, FOX Sports 1